ministryofjustice/moj-frontend/docs/components/spinner-progress-indicator/_designs.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
 A Figma design has been added for this component.
-There may be more links and resources in the [‘spinner progress indicator’ Github discussion]({{ githuburl }}).
+There may be more links and resources in the [‘spinner progress indicator’ GitHub discussion]({{ githuburl }}).

 ### Figma